Southend-on-Sea: Former notable industry

 EKCO was an electronics manufacturer formed by local, Eric Kirkham Cole in 1926.
 The business started at a factory making radios in Leigh-on-Sea, before opening a larger site at Priory Crescent in 1930.
 The company expanded into televisions, radar and plastics, and employed over 8,000 people in Essex at its height.
 In 1960, EKCO merged with Pye but after financial issues, television and radio manufacturing on the site was discontinued in 1966 with the loss of 800 jobs.
 EKCO Plastics, a separate subsidiary, continued to operate from the site, and had won awards from the Design Council and the Duke of Edinburgh for their products.
-The factory closed in 2008 with the whole site converted into Ekco Park, a 231 home estate.
+The factory closed in 2008, with the whole site converted into Ekco Park, a 231 home estate.
 A statue of Eric Cole was erected on the estate during 2020.

-The Joint Credit Card Company was created by Lloyds Bank, Midland Bank and National Westminster Bank, and operated the Access credit card.
+The Joint Credit Card Company was created by Lloyds Bank, Midland Bank and National Westminster Bank; it operated the Access credit card.
 Established in 1972, it was the second credit card company launched in the UK.
 The company operated from the former EKCO television and radio factory on Priory Crescent.
 In 1989, the company was renamed as Signet Ltd, along with a change to allow member banks to process their own customers as part of a Competition and Monopolies Commission review into credit cards.
 Offices across Southend were transferred to the member banks, including Esplanade House to NatWest, Chartwell House to Midland Bank/HSBC and Essex House to Lloyds Bank.
 In 1991, the business was sold to First Data Resources, and the Priory Crescent site was sold to Royal Bank of Scotland.
 The credit card industry in Southend declined with HSBC closing their operations in 2011, and Lloyds Bank closing Essex House in 2013.
-Royal Bank of Scotland/NatWest however stayed, and moved to a new purpose built building at Thanet Grange in 2003.
+Royal Bank of Scotland/NatWest, however, stayed and moved to a new purpose built building at Thanet Grange in 2003.